ErzenXz/portfolio-new/README.md

 # 👨‍💻 Erzen Krasniqi's Portfolio Website

+> 🚀 A modern, responsive portfolio website showcasing my web development projects, skills, and professional journey.
+Built with HTML, CSS, and JavaScript.

 ## 🌟 Overview
 This is the official repository for my personal portfolio website.
 This website showcases my skills, projects, and professional experience as a web developer.
 It serves as a central hub for potential employers, clients, and collaborators to learn more about my work and capabilities.